horkoborko/GameMakerProjects/Project 1/project1/README.md

 ## Credits

-* Ryan Demboski: Built the rooms, created the animations (tweenGMS and sequences), put together hangman and planned the conditions for parts being visible/invisble
+* Ryan Demboski: Designed the rooms, created the animations (tweenGMS and sequences), put together hangman and planned the conditions for parts being visible/invisble

 * Hannah Trenary: